bonitoo-io/virtual-device/README.md

 * `DeviceRunner` - which sets up and runs a list of devices.
 * `Mqtt5Subscriber` - which is included as a simple utility for subscribing to topics and inspecting MQTT broker messaging.

+## System requirements

+This project was built using the following:

+   * Java SE 17
+   * Maven 3.5.6

+For best behavior it should be built with these versions or higher of these platforms.
+Please ensure that they are installed before proceeding.

+Support scripts are written in bash to be run on linux.
+Bash version 5.1.16 was used.

 ## Build

 The build relies on Apache Maven.
 To build a snapshot jar run the following.